 The tradition was established in colonial times and continues to this day despite no scientific proof that Philʻs prediction is accurate.
 Records indicate he is only correct 40% of the time.
 But it is a fun event and welcome harbinger of spring in a place where winters are cold.

-Of course in Hawai’i the tradition makes no sense at all.
+In Hawai’i, the tradition makes no sense at all.
 We have no groundhogs as they are native only to North America.
 We do have several rodents, all of which were introduced and now cause great damage to native plant and animal species.
+Along with Hawaiʻi, 15 states across the nation forgo the Groundhog Day tradition.
+Another 34 states host similar celebrations with varmints of other types, such as opossum, prairie dogs, guinea pigs, hedgehogs, or other critters according to theavailable local wildlife.

-There is the endangered ʻōpeʻapeʻa (Hawaiian hoary bat), a species endemic to the islands, but she does not hibernate.
-In any case, we have only two seasons: dry or summer (May-October) and wet or winter (November-April).
-So the whole concept of more winter or early spring doesn’t really hold up.
+Local wildlife in Hawaiʻi includes the endangered ʻōpeʻapeʻa (Hawaiian hoary bat), a species endemic to the islands.
+But she does not hibernate.
+Who would here?
+The weather is most agreeable all year.
+We have only two seasons: dry or summer (May-October) and wet or winter (November-April).
+So, the whole concept of more winter or early spring doesn’t really hold up.

 Nevertheless, we have some good suggestions for enjoying the tradition of Groundhog Day.